bfioritto/typeburrito/about.md

 <h3>Why Type Burrito?</h3>

 My goal is that everything you want to know about typography will be here, wrapped up in one delicious package.
-(With or without guacamole: your choice!)
 The original inspiration comes from the fact (often pointed out by clever children or inebriated adults) that <i>burrito</i> sounds a lot like <i>Fioritto,</i> so I figure, why not roll with it?

 <h3>The Logo</h3>